josiahH-cf/prompt-automation/README.md

  - Multi-file reference placeholders with per‑placeholder persistence via `override: true`, plus lazy `{{name_path}}` tokens for any file variable.
  - Opt‑in value persistence using `"persist": true` (replaces legacy always‑persist behavior) with clear override management UI & CLI.
  - Conditional phrase removal (`remove_if_empty`) to auto‑strip headings / prefixes when optional values omitted.
 - Expanded, example‑rich Variables & Globals reference (see docs) covering formatting (`format` / `as`), path tokens, snapshotting, exclusions, and troubleshooting.

+### Dark Mode & Theming

+- Default is light (unchanged visuals).
+Toggle at runtime with `Ctrl+Alt+D`.
+- Persist your choice automatically; disable theming entirely by setting `enable_theming` to `false` in `Settings/settings.json`.
+- One-off override from CLI: `prompt-automation --theme=dark` (does not persist).
+To persist: add `--persist-theme`.
+- Theming is implemented via Tk’s option database (no heavy dependencies).
+Additional themes can be registered via JSON—see `docs/THEME_EXTENSION_GUIDE.md`.

 ### Default Value Hints & Fallback (Feature A)